keptn-contrib/job-executor-service/README.md

 **Example (with auto-detection)**

-For easier installation of the *job-executor-service* a single Keptn installation can be auto-detected.
+For easier installation of the *job-executor-service* a Keptn installation on the same kubernetes cluster can be discovered automatically.
 This only works if no `remoteControlPlane.api.token`, `remoteControlPlane.api.protocol` or `remoteControlPlane.api.hostname` is provided.
 If multiple Keptn installations are present, the `remoteControlPlane.autoDetect.namespace` must be set to the desired Keptn instance.
 The auto-detection feature can be enabled by setting `remoteControlPlane.autoDetect.enabled` to `true`.